elastic/package-registry/ASSETS.md

 # Each input can be in its own release status
 release: beta

+# If set to true, this will be enabled by default in the input selection
+default: true

 # Defines variables which are used in the config files and can be configured by the user / replaced by the package manager.
 vars:
   -